-JMM Special Issue Call for Papers: Deadline for proposals 16 August 2019
+JMM Special Issue Call for Papers: Deadline for submissions 16 March 2020 for invited authors

 Presenting Marketing Differently: Developing Devices to Disseminate Post-Representational Research